-STEP: Career enrichment program for staff scientists and staff clinicians to acquire expertise in new technologies.
+STEP: Technical enrichment program for staff scientists and staff clinicians to acquire expertise in new technologies.

-In addition, due to an overwhelming response from the CCR SSSC community, we are currently not accepting any additional STEP LOIs that involve training in single cell RNASeq analysis.
-We will re-open this process closer to the next fiscal year (October, 2019).
+Due to an overwhelming response from the CCR SSSC community, only one STEP application will be accepted per Core lab, including for single cell RNASeq analysis.
 However, if you are interested in pursuing scRNASeq as part of a STEP application in the next round, we strongly encourage you to take some of the introductory programming courses.
-Information on these introductory courses and additional training opportunities is available on the CCR Bioinformatics Training and Education Program (BTEP) website.
+Information on these introductory courses and additional training opportunities are available on the CCR Bioinformatics Training and Education Program (BTEP) website.
 You can also contact NCI Bioinformatics Training (NCIBTEP@mail.nih.gov) for further guidance on how to get started.

 SSSC Technical Enrichment Program (STEP) was established to provide staff scientists and staff clinicians an opportunity to compete for funding to gain access to comprehensive training in state-of-the-art techniques available through CCR Cores and Facilities.
-The intent is for the staff scientist/staff clinician (SSSC) to work closely with core managers/heads to learn an application from experimental design, through sample preparation and data analysis.
-As part of STEP, the SSSC will spend time in one or more of the CCR Cores/Facilities working on a project which is part of the SSSC’s PI lab and requires the expertise present in the Core/Facility.
-The SSSC may spend a continuous period of time in the Core or work part-time over an extended period of time.
+The intent is for the Staff Scientist/Staff Clinician (SSSC) to work closely with core managers/heads to learn an application from experimental design, through sample preparation and data analysis.
+As part of STEP, the SSSC will spend time in a CCR Core/Facility working on a project which is part of the SSSC’s PI lab and requires the expertise present in the Core/Facility.
+Applicants are encouraged to develop a focused, narrow research question that will use well-established workflows in the Core/Facility.
+Proposals requiring technology development or piloting new methodologies are strongly discouraged.
 At the conclusion of their training, this work should not only advance the SSSC’s current research resulting in publication but also provide expertise to benefit future research of the Lab/Branch.

 Below are instructions for submitting the application for a project proposal.
 Once the application has been accepted, the proposal will be evaluated based on the scientific impact of the proposed work, the need for the proposed technology, and that the training plan aligns with the research goals of the lab and the professional development goals of the SSSC.